redis/node-redis/README.md

 redis - a node.js redis client
 ===========================

 This is a complete Redis client for node.js.
-It supports all Redis commands, including MULTI, WATCH, and PUBLISH/SUBSCRIBE.
+It supports all Redis commands, including many recently added commands like EVAL from experimental Redis server branches.

 Install with: